-As children when we accompanied our parents to the Devaraja Market, Mysuru we would be overwhelmed by the number of people selling various items from colorful Vermilion powders, fragrant Mysuru Mallige, Mysooru chigaru Betal leaves, Nanjanagoodina rasabale (a type of Banana), Kadu bale (again a type of Banana), Eerangere badanekayi (a type of Eggplant/Aubergine), colourful bangles, ribbons, Plantain leaves, and what not!
+As children when we accompanied our parents to the Devaraja Market, Mysuru, we would be overwhelmed by the number of people selling various items from colorful Vermilion powders, fragrant Mysuru Mallige, Mysooru chigaru Betal leaves, Nanjanagoodina rasabale (a type of Banana), Kadu bale (again a type of Banana), Eerangere badanekayi (a type of Eggplant/Aubergine), colourful bangles, ribbons, Plantain leaves, and what not!

 At the periphery of the Devaraja Market were many shops again selling various items from audio cassettes, greeting cards, wallets, belts, sarees, cosmetics, footwear, women clothing, and in one corner was the “show stopper”.
-This quaint shop was/is open on both sides shop stacked with the most sought after royal sweet called the “Mysore Pak”.
+This quaint shop was/is open on both sides and the shop is stacked with the most sought after royal sweet called the “Mysore Pak”.

 Equally interesting is the invention of this sweet by Kakasura Madappa.
 Mysuru Maharaja (king) Mummadi Krishnaraja Wadiyar craved to have a sweet, which was new.
 Kakasura Madappa created Mysore Pak using Gram flour, Ghee (clarified butter), and Sugar syrup.
 Though the ingredients were the most humble kind, the method adopted to get the texture was new!
 The sweet undoubtedly was enjoyed by the Maharaja and family.
-Sugar syrup is Kannada is known as “Paka” and hence the name “Mysore Pak” or “Mysuru Pak”.
+Sugar syrup in Kannada is known as “Paka” and hence the name “Mysore Pak” or “Mysuru Pak”.

 Maintaining this taste for 80 years are the descendants of the Royal cook Kakasura Madappa.
-The descendants who are continuing to churn out this sweet are the three brothers Kumar, Nataraj and Shivananda, along with their cousin, Guru Prasad.
+The descendants who are continuing to churn out this sweet are the three brothers Kumar, Nataraj, and Shivananda, along with their cousin, Guru Prasad.
 The sweets are prepared in their home kitchen and prepare their own Ghee and Gram flour.

 Type of place: Sweet Mart